 |The Board and the committees regularly receive information regarding the operations of the Group.|

-The Board comprises four executive directors and four non-executive directors.
-Three of the non-executive directors – – Martin Wiwen-Nilsson, Richard Rae, Gordon Wylie and Robert Edwards – are independent, which the Board believes to be an appropriate composition to maintain effective corporate governance.
+The Board comprises three executive directors and four non-executive directors.
+Three of the non-executive directors – – Gordon Wylie, Robert Edwards and Dr Hussein Barma – are independent, which the Board believes to be an appropriate composition to maintain effective corporate governance.